Naïade-class submarine: Design and description

+The Naïade's were equipped with a variable-pitch propeller and two auxiliary side-thrusting propellers (hélices auxiliaires évolueurs).
+On the surface, the propeller shaft was driven by two dynamos powered either by the Panhard et Levassor four-cycle benzol engine designed to produce 65 bhp or the batteries used underwater.
+Speeds attained during the boats' sea trials reached up to 8.2 kn from 104 bhp.
+Underwater power for the Naïades was provided by a Société Éclairage Électrique electric motor rated at 70 shp and intended to give them a maximum speed of 6 kn.
+Speeds during their sea trials were disappointing at only 5.3 kn from 92 shp.
+They were designed to have a range of 30 nmi at 4.1 kn submerged and 200 nmi at 5.5 kn on the surface.
+The Naïade class were armed with two single 450 mm torpedoes located externally in Drzewiecki drop collars.

 Assessment

 The Naïades were smaller than Romazotti's previous Morse and Français-class submarines, smaller in fact than any French submarine to that date except the pioneering Gymnote.
 However the Naïades had an adequate armament (two torpedoes, carried externally) and a good performance, with a better range than Romazotti's previous designs or the contemporary Farfadet class, though not as good as Narval and Sirène class.
 They were considered good surface boats, with good maneuverability but erratic when submerged.

 Ships in class

 Service history

 The Naïades were ordered as part of the French Navy's 1900 building programme, and were constructed over the next five years at the naval dockyards at Toulon, Rochefort and Cherbourg.
 The entire class was assigned for service in the Mediterranean Sea apart from the three submarines constructed at Cherbourg which served in the English Channel.

 By 1905, they had been reclassified as harbour defence boats.
 They remained in service until just prior to the outbreak of the First World War, but by then had been superseded by more modern designs and all were stricken by mid-1914.
 The wreck of Alose which was scuttled during an aerial bombing exercise in 1918, was discovered and raised in May 1975.
-The vessel is preserved as a museum piece at the headquarters of COMEX (the Compagnie Maritime d'Expertises) in Marseilles and was declared a French national historic site in 2008.
+The vessel is preserved as a museum piece at the headquarters of COMEX (the Compagnie Maritime d'Expertises) in Marseille and was declared a French national historic site in 2008.